cadaroya/covenant-iot/covenant-arduino/README.md

   - `VIN` to the Arduino's `5V`
   - `GND` to `GND`
   - `OUT` to analog pin 0
+- Calibrate the MQ-7:
-- Calibrate the MQ-7 by adjusting the potentiometer
+  - Leave the MQ-7 kit and the Arduino running for at least 24 hours in relatively clean air
 - Arrange the fan's circuit using [this guide](https://electronics.stackexchange.com/questions/137753/arduino-transistor-to-switch-pc-fan-on-off)

 # Setting up the actual code
 - Open `covenant-arduino/covenant-arduino.ino` in the Arduino IDE
 - Set the following variables with the actual applicable values:
-    - `threshold` - calibrated by testing the MQ-7 sensor with & without CO
+    - `threshold` - (calibrated by testing the MQ-7 sensor with different CO levels)
-    - `ssid` & `pass` - depends on the WiFi network it'll connect to
+    - `ssid` & `pass` - (depends on the WiFi network the Arduino will connect to)
-    - `host` - hostname/IP of the server running Rails & Ionic
+    - `host` & `port` - hostname/IP & port number of the server running Rails
     - `postingInterval` - how often it'll send data to the server

-v0.0.5
+	- `DEBUG_WIFI` - whether to send debugging serial messages or not
+		- set this to `false` on deployment, since extra serial messages can slow down the communication between the Arduino & the WiFi module

+# Running (and monitoring) the code
+- Plug the Arduino to the computer with a USB male-to-male type A-to-B cable
+- Open the Arduino IDE and select the board, processor, & port
+- Press Ctrl-Shift-M to open the Serial Monitor
+- In the Serial Monitor window, select `115200 baud` in the dropdown in the bottom toolbar

+v0.0.7